NibnabCodes/pands_mywork/README.md

 # pands_mywork
-This repository contains my submissions for the programming and scripting module.
+This repository contains my own work for the programming and scripting module.